 A number of recommendations are made in the report: the need to dismantle white spaces and mechanisms and to provide counter-spaces where the deficit notion of black and marginalised students can be challenged, and community-building can take place.
-These spaces, where blackness can be celebrated, are instrumental in assisting black and marginalised students to navigate white spaces and to develop counternarratives.
-In such spaces, black and marginalised students can be encouraged to draw on their cultural wealth, networks, and prior skills and knowledge.
+These spaces, where blackness can be celebrated, are instrumental in assisting black and marginalised students to navigate white spaces and to develop counter-narratives.
+In such spaces, black and marginalised students can be received at the encouraged to draw on their cultural wealth, networks, and prior skills and knowledge.
 In this way, black placemaking and black joy emerge.